semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 Set `SEMGREP_BRANCH` to define the branch name for the scan, if the branch name is not auto-detected or you want to override it.
 The branch name is used in the following ways:

 * To track findings in the same branch over time
-* To show in which branches a finding was identified (inclukding links to the branch in the [Findings](/docs/semgrep-code/findings) page)
+* To show in which branches a finding was identified (including links to the branch in the [Findings](/docs/semgrep-code/findings) page)

 To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.